 This is an exempt, 12 month, full time, non-tenure track staff position that provides an exciting opportunity to be a part of UT's Advising 2020 strategic plan that integrates academic and career advising with self-exploration, leadership, and experience learning.
 The Student Success Advisor position responsibilities are grounded in best practices as outlined in the University of Tennessee, Knoxville Academic Advisor Career Path.
 A person holding this position will be expected to create professional development plans with their supervisor that will include advancement on the Career Path.

-Two or more years of professional experience working in an advising capacity within a college or university
+- Two or more years of professional experience working in an advising capacity within a college or university.

-Master’s in Education, Higher Education, College Student Affairs, College Student Personnel, Student Development, Counseling, or related area
+- Masters in Education, Higher Education, College Student Affairs, College Student Personnel, Student Development, Counseling, or related area.

-Thorough working knowledge of academic advising practices and student development theory, significant advising experience in higher education, some teaching experience in higher education, working knowledge of student information systems such as DARS, BANNER, GradesFirst or related software, some familiarity/experience in life skills and academic coaching, excellent oral and written communication skills, experience in conducting assessments and implementing improvements, experience in developing and creating student retention strategies, experience in working in a team oriented environment, experience in working and collaborating with faculty and campus partners.
+- Thorough working knowledge of academic advising practices and student development theory, significant advising experience in higher education, some teaching experience in higher education, passion for sustainability, working knowledge of student information systems such as DARS, BANNER, GradesFirst or related software, some familiarity/experience in life skills and academic coaching, excellent oral and written communication skills, experience in conducting assessments and implementing improvements, experience in developing and creating student retention strategies, experience in working in a team oriented environment, experience in working and collaborating with faculty and campus partners.